bigexchange/quickstart-utility-dspm-ts/README.md

-# Quickstart Simple Utility App - TypeScript
+# Quickstart DSPM Utility App - TypeScript

 A BigID DSPM Utility App project template written in [TypeScript](https://www.typescriptlang.org/), meant to serve as a starting point for DSPM apps.